4lb3rt0r/TC3006_Equipo2/README.md

 En las etapas finales del primer proyecto, se anticipa que el modelo de Machine Learning brindará resultados cercanos a los datos reales, habiendo aplicado los métodos más óptimos para su implementación.

 Carpetas en este repositorio:

 *Momento de Retroalimentación: Reto Limpieza del Conjunto de Datos: Dentro de esta carpeta encontrarán el primer entregable de nuestro equipo para el reto del Titanic.
 Tenemos un Jupyter Notebook donde describimos y justificamos nuestro proceso de limpiar los datos así como los datos que nos quedaron después del proceso de limpieza.

-## Structure of this repository
-The root folder of this repository contains the following files and folders:

-* **Files**
-  * README.md: This file
-* **Folders**
-  * final: Folder with the information about the final deliverables, which include the changes that the reviewers asked for
-  * retro: Folder with the information about the draft version of each deliverable, which are provided for requesting feedback

 ## Files for revision
 Following is a list of the files that must be checked for grading each subcompetency: